-A transition from the ASLEEP state into the AWAKE state is instigated by a wakeup request triggered by an input, or a timer.
+A transition from the ASLEEP state into the AWAKE state is instigated by a wakeup request triggered by a request from the USB block to exit standby mode an input, or a timer.
 The device only responds to a wakeup stimulus in the ASLEEP state.
 If wakeup stimulus occurs whilst transitioning from AWAKE to ASLEEP, the appropriate response occurs when the ASLEEP state is reached.

-Configuration is through a set of registers documented in Appendix J.
+Configuration is through a set of registers documented in Appendix K.

-13.3 Deep Sleep Modes and Real-Time Counter
+14.3 Deep Sleep Modes and Real-Time Counter

-The normal mode in which the XS1-A12A-128-FB217 operates is the AWAKE mode.
+The normal mode in which the XS1-U12A-128-FB217 operates is the AWAKE mode.
 In this mode, all cores, memory, and peripherals operate as normal.
-To save power, the XS1-A12A-128-FB217 can be put into a deep sleep mode, called ASLEEP, where the digital node is powered down, and most peripherals are powered down.
-The XS1-A12A-128-FB217 will stay in the ASLEEP mode until one of two conditions:
+To save power, the XS1-U12A-128-FB217 can be put into a deep sleep mode, called ASLEEP, where the digital node is powered down, and most peripherals are powered down.
+The XS1-U12A-128-FB217 will stay in the ASLEEP mode until one of three conditions:

 - 1. An external pin is asserted or deasserted (set by the program); - 2.
-The 64-bit real-time counter reaches a value set by the program; or
+The 64-bit real-time counter reaches a value set by the program; or - 3.
+The USB host (if USB is enabled) performs a wakeup.

 When the chip is awake, the real-time counter counts the number of clock ticks on the oscillator.
 As such, the real-time counter will run at a fixed ratio, but synchronously with the 100 MHz timers on the xCORE Tile.
-When asleep, the real-time counter can be automatically switched to the 31,250 Hz silicon oscillator to save power (see Appendix H).
+When asleep, the real-time counter can be automatically switched to the 31,250 Hz silicon oscillator to save power (see Appendix I).
 To ensure that the real-time counter increases linearly over time, a programmable value is added to the counter on every 31,250 Hz clock-tick.
 This means that the clock will run at a granularity of 31,250 Hz but still maintain real-time in terms of the frequency of the main oscillator.
 If an accurate clock is required, even whilst asleep, then an external crystal or oscillator shall be provided that is used in both AWAKE and ASLEEP state.